aoloe/cpp-qt-ui-cmake/README.md

 )
 ```

-`build` directory in your projejct directory.
+Create a `build` directory in your projejct directory.

-Open a termain, `cd` into the build directory, and run:
+Open a terminal, `cd` into the build directory, and run:

 ```sh
 $ cmake ..